 $100,000 Account Position Sizing

 Things change when you have more money.
-You have to be even more risk adverse and protective over your portfolio.
+However, experience has taught me that this is the time to be even more risk adverse and protective over your portfolio.
 Believe me; I lost $10,000+ the very first week I was trading at home.
 I thought I was a big shot and didn’t have a plan laid out and paid big time for this valuable experience.
 Therefore it was much quicker to lose money.

 But the same method above is applied to this larger account.
 You take your max risk per trade and divide it buy the number of contracts you want to buy.
 Using the same price as above, if the call/put is trading for $20 then we would need to buy more than 50 contracts!

-Larger accounts that trade this many contracts can also benefit from cheaper commissions and better use of account margin requirements.
+Larger accounts that trade this many contracts tend to benefit from cheaper commissions and better use of account margin requirements.
 Still, you need to make sure that you are properly addressing your risk tolerance level.
 Have a system and work the system!

 How Do You Size Your Positions?